xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `sendMessageWithToken`

-This function is called to initiate the peg-out process from an EVM-compatible blockchain onto other chains, such as Stacks or Solana.
+This function is called to initiate the peg-out process from an EVM-compatible blockchain onto other chains, such as Stacks or Bitcoin.
 The user deposits tokens in the bridge contract, which are burned or locked, depending on the token.
 The contract checks that the token is approved, since [`sendMessageWithToken`](#sendmessagewithtoken) has the `onlyApprovedToken` modifier.
 The function calls [`_transfer`](#_transfer), which performs validations.
 Finally, the function emits a [`SendMessageWithTokenEvent`](#sendmessagewithtokenevent) containing the transaction details, which will be reviewed by validators.
 Once they verify that the tokens were deposited in the `BridgeEndpoint` contract, the validators will sign the order and relayers will submit it in the destination chain.

 ##### Parameters
 ```solidity